UniMath/agda-unimath/src/wild-category-theory/colax-functors-noncoherent-large-omega-precategories.lagda.md

 open colax-functor-Noncoherent-Large-ω-Precategory public
 ```

-### The identity colax functor on a noncoherent large wild higher precategory
+### The identity colax functor on a noncoherent large ω-precategory

 ```agda
 module _